MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ## What policies do we already have?

-From the PowerApps Admin Center (admin.powerapps.com) you can see the current policies you have in place in your tenant.
+From the Power Apps Admin Center (admin.powerapps.com) you can see the current policies you have in place in your tenant.
 This should be your first stop as a new administrator to understand what is currently active.

 > [!div class="mx-imgBorder"]
 > ![](media/data-policies.png "Data policies")